supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 ![](/supermemo/sleep-chart/learningtab.png)

 ## Mode 2
-You can display this graph by left clicking the graph once (to revert back to mode 1, you need to switch to another tab).
+You can display this graph by left clicking the graph once (to revert back to mode 1, you need to switch to another tab and then come back).

 SuperMemo Sleep Chart is smart.
 It can count how many hours of sleep you had in the last 20 hours (so, this includes your night sleep and any naps that you may have had).
 Then, it can create a curve to illustrate the association between this AND the quantity of sleep that your subsequent sleep episode is anticipated to bring about.

 ![](/supermemo/sleep-chart/sleep_vs_sleep.png)